Confused between RD and FD? Learn which saving option is better for you, how much interest you can earn, and make your money grow safely.

 In terms of safety, RD vs FD are equally secure.

-RD vs FD Liquidity
+RD vs FD: Liquidity (Withdrawal)

-- FD: Premature withdrawal allowed with penalty
+- Early withdrawal allowed with penalty

-FD is more flexible compared to RD in emergency situations.
+FD is more flexible than RD.

 RD vs FD Taxation